thejoshchow/vscode-settings/README.md

 ### 1. install extensions

-copy and paste the following code block into a new file named `vs-extensions.txt'
+copy and paste the following code block into a new file named `vs-extensions.txt`

 ```
 ms-python.black-formatter